 Azadeh Zolfigol is a Welcome Studio artist, an art-based social enterprise partnering with people seeking asylum to create positive social change and an environment of ‘welcome’.
 Welcome Studio artists are artists from refugee backgrounds or who are currently seeking asylum in Australia.
 They bring art and craft skills from their own cultures and experiences that enrich our Australian culture and society, as they form another part of our beautiful community.
 Profits from these workshops will fund community projects and art workshops with Sydney’s refugee community.
 See more at: www.welcomestudio.com.au

 What you'll get

-- You will leave with your own beautifully woven owl necklace, or keyring
+- You will leave with your own beautifully woven necklace, or alternatively make a keyring

 - Absolutely all materials will be supplied